Lana has never been afraid of a challenge.

 - International Association of Defense Counsel (IADC), Member

 - Chair of the 2011 DRI "Sharing Success" Women's Seminar

 - Member (2005 to 2012) and Past President (2009-2011) of the Board of Directors for Alabama Court Appointed Special Advocates (“CASA”), an organization that develops and supports volunteer representation for abused, neglected and abandoned children in court proceedings in Alabama.
 Lana has been involved with CASA since college and continues to find great reward in helping children in need.

 Lana received a Bachelors degree in Public Relations/Communications from Florida State University in 1995.
 She graduated cum laude from the Cumberland School of Law in 1998 and was a member of both the national moot court and trial teams.

-When she’s not being a lawyer, Lana enjoys being a mother to her two year-old daughter, Maggie, and her two other “children”, Jodie (Lhasa Apso) and her rescue dog Saban (St. Bernard)
+When she’s not being a lawyer, Lana enjoys being a mother to her three year-old daughter, Maggie, and her rescue dog Saban (St. Bernard)

 See a list of Lana's speaking engagements for 2013-2014.